Edit this page

 Preserving focus

-Pass 'reset' to restore the last known focus positions for the updated layer's URL.
+Pass { focus: 'restore' } to restore an previously saved focus state for the updated layer's URL.

-Unpoly will automatically save focus positions before a fragment update.
+Unpoly will automatically save focus-related state before a fragment update.
 You may disable this behavior with { saveFocus: false }.

 Revealing the URL's #hash target

-Pass 'hash' to focus the element matching the #hash in the URL.
+Pass { focus: 'hash' } to focus the element matching the #hash in the URL.

 Revealing the main element

-Pass 'main' to reveal the updated layer's main element.
+Pass { focus: 'main' } to reveal the updated layer's main element.

 Don't focus